custom-components/pyscript/README.md

 other operations.
 You can think of these functions as small programs that run in parallel, independently of each other, and they could be active for extended periods of time.

-Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console and lab).
+Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console, lab and VSCode).
 That allows you to develop and test pyscript code interactively.
 Plus you can interact with much of HASS by looking at state variables, calling services etc.

 ## Documentation